jspecify/jspecify/docs/docs/spec.md

     > `foo().compare(...)` accepts, and the answer changes as a result of this
     > part of the subsitution rules:
     >
-    > -   If JSpecify were to directly subsitute `Foo UNSPECIFIED` in for `T`,
+    > -   Without this part of the rule, JSpecify would directly subsitute `Foo UNSPECIFIED` in for `T`;
     >     then the parameter type, which started out as non-null, would become
     >     unspecified during subsitution.
 As a result, lenient checkers would
     >     allow the call `foo().compare(null)`, since `Foo UNSPECIFIED` is
     >     [null-inclusive under every parameterization] in [some world].
-    > -   To avoid that, JSpecify recognizes that the parameter is non-null, and
+    > -   To avoid that, JSpecify uses this rule to recognize that the parameter is non-null, and
     >     it performs substitution as if the parameter type were `T MINUS_NULL`
     >     instead of `T NO_CHANGE`.